guibueno/guibueno.github.io/_docs/eval-05-results.markdown

 In brief and informal conversations after the user tests, Nissa and Nicole have stated that they enjoyed their experiences.
 They both shared that they were happy with how much progress was accomplished in such a short time-frame.

-In addition to that, Nissa shared that it would had been nice if he had reviewed all the content after the **Pacticing** and **Recording** sessions.
+In addition to that, Nissa shared that it would have been nice if he had reviewed all the content after the **Practicing** and **Recording** sessions.
 According to him, when he was speaking and translating by himself, he had many questions (such as "*Am I pronouncing this correctly?*" and "*Is this the appropriate translation?*").
 However, since after one content practice to another we have moved to another content practice, he did not have a chance to have those questions answered.

 ### Upload of videos